 How It Works: Why Sound Travels Faster in Solids

 This how it works covers How It Works: Why Sound Travels Faster in Solids within Sound Waves for GCSE Physics.
 Revise Sound Waves in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 6 of 13 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position